angular/angular/aio/content/guide/aot-compiler.md

 ## Specifying Metadata

-You can use the Angular metadata to specify how to interpret different parts of your applications.
+You can use the Angular metadata to specify how to interpret different parts of your application.
 You specify the metadata with **decorators** such as `@Component()` and `@Input()`.
 You also specify metadata implicitly in the constructor declarations of these decorated classes.